 Many workers recognize the problem, but have no idea how to fix it.
 Their inbox is already so cluttered, or they receive so many new emails per week, they believe it’s practically impossible to get organized in any quick or straightforward way.

 Why learn how to organize emails in Outlook?
-I’m here to tell you that if you use Outlook as part of Office 365, there are ways to get — and stay — organized.
+I’m here to tell you that if you use Outlook as part of Microsoft 365, there are ways to get — and stay — organized.
 And that will save you time over the long run.

 Planning how to organize emails in Outlook